top of page

 PEOPLE OF COLOR

-Encourages young people in the Latinx community to register to vote and become more politically involved.
+Aim to encourage young people in the Latinx community to register to vote and become more politically involved.
 Helps people make plans to vote including how to register, check registration and deadlines, find early voting information, locate polling places and get election reminders.
 Also provides link to volunteer and become poll workers.

-RELIGIOUS CONGREATIONS
+RELIGIOUS CONGREGATIONS

 GENERAL